Peanut Butter Banana Smoothie Bowl

 Here are my best tips for perfecting this peanut butter banana smoothie bowl!

-- The recipe calls for 1/2 cup nondairy milk.
-Your blender may require more milk in order to get the blades moving.
-On the other hand, if you have a high-powered blender (like a Vitamix) you can get by with 1/2 cup or even less.
+The recipe calls for 1/4 cup nondairy milk.
+Your blender may require more milk in order to get the blades moving, but I highly recommend trying to keep it to 1/4 cup or less.
+If you have a high-powered blender (like a Vitamix) you can get by with no liquid at all.
+Use the tamper to push the ingredients down toward the blades while blending.
 Don’t forget – more nondairy milk creates a thinner smoothie consistency while less milk creates a thicker smoothie.

 - Peanut Butter and Jelly Smoothie Bowl